SUPERCILEX/fuc/cpz/README.md

 # cp zippy

-A zippy alternative to `cp`, a tool to remove files or directories.
+A zippy alternative to `cp`, a tool to copy files and directories.

 ## Installation